On Broadway (song): The Drifters version

 A young Phil Spector played the distinctive lead guitar solo on the Drifters' recording.
 The personnel for the Drifters recording were Rudy Lewis – lead vocals; Joe Newman, Ernie Royal – trumpets; Billy Butler, Bill Suyker, Everett Barksdale – guitars; Russ Savakus – bass; Gary Chester – drums; and Phil Kraus, Nick Rodriguez, Martin Grupp – percussion.
 The arranger was Garry Sherman.

 The recording by the Drifters was a hit, reaching No. 9 on the Billboard Hot 100 in 1963.
 Cash Box described it as "a haunting, slow beat cha cha opus...that sports a first rate Garry Sherman arrangement."

 The Drifters' version was featured in a 1971 television public service announcement for Radio Free Europe (RFE).
 The Hungarian expatriate announcer is shown entering the RFE studio announcing "On Broadway", after which young Hungarians are shown listening to the "In sound from Outside".

 In 2013, the 1963 recording of the song by the Drifters on Atlantic Records was inducted into the Grammy Hall of Fame.

 George Benson version

 George Benson's version of "On Broadway", from his 1978 album Weekend in L.A., hit No. 7 on the Billboard Hot 100 and No. 2 on the Soul chart.
 Benson's take also has had substantial adult contemporary and smooth jazz radio airplay ever since.
 It won a Grammy Award for Best R&B Vocal Performance.
+Benson's version also appears on the All That Jazz soundtrack and is played during the opening scene of the Bob Fosse directed movie loosely based on Bob's life.